Exiled-Team/EXILED/README.md

 # Windows
 ### Automatic installation ([more information](https://github.com/galaxy119/EXILED/blob/master/Exiled.Installer/README.md))
-**Note**: Make sure you're on the user that runs the server, or else you have Admin privileges.
+**Note**: Make sure you're on the user that runs the server or you have Admin privileges before running the Installer.

   - Download the **`Exiled.Installer-Win.exe` [from here](https://github.com/galaxy119/EXILED/releases)** (click on Assets -> click the Installer)
   - Place it on your server folder (download the dedicated server if you haven't)